 And here’s how the kitchen appeared in the film:

 I love this old photo taken of the dining room during the film’s production because it shows the lighting above the ceiling line:

 If you’ve seen it, then you know the movie tends to go on and on.
 It wasn’t just because people had longer attention spans in 1960, however.

-Hayley Mills (in the DVD special features) says that she learned life lessons from “Pollyanna” that have stayed with her today about being positive in the face of adversity.
+Was this one of your childhood favorites, too?
+Hayley Mills says that she learned life lessons from it that stayed with her today about being positive in the face of adversity.